laxmikant-ainapure/upcxx/INSTALL.md

 control over how UPC\+\+ is configured can be found in the "Advanced Installer Configuration" section below.

+By default ibv-conduit (InfiniBand support) will use MPI for job spawning if a working `mpicc` is found at installation time.
+When this occurs, `CXX=mpicxx` (or similar) is required at install time to ensure correct linkage of ibv-conduit executables.
+Alternatively, one may include `--disable-mpi-compat` in the value of `GASNET_CONFIGURE_ARGS` to exclude support for MPI as a job spawner.

 ### Installation: Apple macOS

 On macOS, UPC++ defaults to using the Apple LLVM clang compiler that is part